 - Created community information guides, available in seven languages on its website, and broadly disseminated them to City agencies and its member organizations, as well as at meetings, events, and other initiatives.

-NYIC’s public charge community information guides have been consistently adopted by its member organizations or used as models to develop the own.
-Much of NYIC’s work informed NYSHealth’s public comments on the proposed public charge changes that were submitted in December 2018, urging the U.S Department of Homeland Security to withdraw the rule.
+NYIC’s public charge community information guides have been consistently adopted by its member organizations or used as models to develop their own.
+Much of NYIC’s work informed NYSHealth’s public comments on the proposed public charge changes, urging the U.S Department of Homeland Security to withdraw the rule.

 Co-Funding and Additional Funds Leveraged: N/A